mixxxdj/manual/source/chapters/library.rst

 * **Create a playlist**:  Right-click on the :guilabel:`Playlists` sidebar item and select :guilabel:`New playlist`.
 Name the playlist and click :guilabel:`OK`.
+The total number of tracks and total duration are displayed next to the name.
 * **Add Tracks**: Add tracks to a previously created playlist by dragging-and-dropping a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
 Alternatively, use the right-click context menu in the library's :ref:`track list <library-root>`.

-.. versionadded:: 2.0

-* :guilabel:`Analyze Playlist` option in the context menu.
-* Import playlists by dragging-and-dropping them into a playlist in the sidebar.
-* :guilabel:`Import playlist` and :guilabel:`Export playlist` context menu
-  options remember the last selected playlist directory.
-* The total number of tracks and total duration are displayed next to the playlist's name.

 Right-click on an existing playlist name to access the different features in the context menu: